junxit/us-congress-bills-114/bill.md

   - **(1)** prioritize environmentally responsible off highway vehicle recreation and also facilitate hunting, hiking, gem collecting, and the use of motorized vehicles, mountain bikes, and horses in accordance with the management plan described in subsection (c);
   - **(2)** issue special recreation permits for motorized and non-motorized events; and
   - **(3)** reopen the Clear Creek Management Area to the uses described in this subsection as soon as practicable following the enactment of this Act and in accordance with the management guidelines outlined in this Act and other applicable law.
-- **(c)** *Interim management plan* The Secretary shall use the 2005 Clear Creek Management Area Travel Management Plan as modified by this Act or the Secretary to incorporate natural resource protection information not available in 2005, as the basis of an interim management plan to govern off highway vehicle recreation within the Recreation Area pending the completion of the long-term management plan required in subsection (d).
+- **(c)** *Interim management plan* The Secretary shall use the 2006 Clear Creek Management Area Resource Management Plan Amendment and Route Designation Record of Decision as modified by this Act or the Secretary to incorporate natural resource protection information not available in 2006, as the basis of an interim management plan to govern off highway vehicle recreation within the Recreation Area pending the completion of the long-term management plan required in subsection (d).
 - **(d)** *Permanent management plan* Not later than 2 years after the date of the enactment of this Act, the Secretary shall create a comprehensive management plan for the Clear Creek Recreation Area that—
   - **(1)** shall describe the appropriate uses and management of the Recreation Area in accordance with this Act;
   - **(2)** shall be prepared in consultation with—
     - **(A)** appropriate Federal, State, and local agencies (including San Benito, Monterey, and Fresno Counties);
-    - **(B)** adjacent land owners; and
+    - **(B)** adjacent land owners;
-    - **(C)** other stakeholders (including conservation and recreational organizations);
+    - **(C)** other stakeholders (including conservation and recreational organizations); and
+    - **(D)** holders of any easements, rights-of-way, and other valid rights in the Recreation Area;
   - **(3)** shall include a hazards education program to inform people entering the Recreation Area of the asbestos related risks associated with various activities within the Recreation Area, including off-highway vehicle recreation;
   - **(4)** shall include a user fee program for motorized vehicle use within the Recreational Area and guidelines for the use of the funds collected for the management and improvement of the Recreation Area;
   - **(5)** shall designate as many previously used trails, roads, and other areas for off highway vehicle recreation as feasible in accordance with this in order to provide a substantially similar recreational experience, except that nothing in this paragraph shall be construed as precluding the Secretary from closing any area, trail, or route from use for the purposes of public safety or resource protection;